jamesloper/easy-backblaze/README.md

 `npm install --save easy-backblaze`

 A simpler reimagination of the Backblaze API.
+Improvements over the raw API:

+- Passes around auth info to all requests, removing the need to track permanent/temp keys
+- Fetches the a valid upload URL
+- Adds support for referring to buckets by name
-Takes care of the auth and fetching of the upload URL, eases bucket selection, and exposes all this as one easy API call.
+- Exposes all this as one easy API call

 Because of the depth and complexity of simply uploading, for now, this package will focus on uploading only.
 Please feel free to PR this on GitHub.